 Midale: Where “Oil, Grain and Recreation Meet”

 Although Midale was not incorporated as a village until 1907 we celebrate the arrival of the first settlers which took place in 1903.
 A community could not exist without people of vision; people who work hard; people who have a sense of pride in the place they call “home”.
-So it was 100 years ago when a few determined settlers arrived with hopes and dreams for their future and so it is today, 2003.
+So it was over 100 years ago when a few determined settlers arrived with hopes and dreams for their future.
 Midale has certainly changed over the past century but the one thing that has remained and what keeps it moving forward is the vision and pride of each new generation.

 In the early summer of 1903 a number of settlers had started arriving in the Midale area to file on their 160 acres homestead, a gift from the Canadian Government to men 18 years of age and older.
 Three of these settlers went into partnership and plans were made to start building a townsite.
 These early visionaries were Rev. Olaf Sutherland, Andrew Westman and Ole Wedin.